gphat/solicitor/README.md

 ## HTTP

-The HTTP backend makes HTTP requests to url in the form of: `baseURL + "/" + key.
+The HTTP backend uses [Spray's HTTP Client](http://spray.io/documentation/spray-can/http-client/) to make HTTP requests to url in the form of: `host + "/" + key`.
-Therefore if your `baseURL` is `http://www.example.com` then a request for `foo/bar` will result in a GET request to `http://www.example.com`.
+Therefore if your `host` is `www.example.com` then a request for `foo/bar` will result in a GET request to `http://www.example.com/foo/bar`.

 ### Notes